rwx-research/mint-leaves/google/install-chrome/README.md

 - `${{ tasks.chrome.values.start-virtual-display-binary }} `
 - `${{ tasks.chrome.values.is-virtual-display-running-binary }} `

 The `chromedriver-*` values are only available when chromedriver is installed.
-The `*-virtual-display-*` values are only available when `headless` is false.

 # Using headless Chrome

-By default, `google/install-chrome` is configured with `headless: true`.
-You'll need to make sure you've configured your tool of choice to run use headless Chrome.
+By default, `google/install-chrome` supports tools that interact with Chrome in headless mode.
 Here's an example with Selenium and Ruby:

 ```yml
 - key: chrome